EdwinVW/dapr-workshop/Assignment01/step-by-step.md

    > You can do this by using the hotkey ``Ctrl-` `` (Windows) or ``Shift-Ctrl-` `` (macOS).

-1. Make sure the current folder is `dotnet/VehicleRegistrationService`.
+1. Make sure the current folder is `VehicleRegistrationService`.

 1. Start the service using `dotnet run`.